microsoft/Quantum/samples/getting-started/azure-quantum/cirq/README.md

 ## Manifest

-- [Getting-started-with-Cirq-and-Honeywell-on-Azure-Quantum.ipynb](./Getting-started-with-Cirq-and-Honeywell-on-Azure-Quantum.ipynb): Jupyter notebook for getting started with Cirq and Honeywell.
+- [Getting-started-with-Cirq-and-Quantinuum-on-Azure-Quantum.ipynb](./Getting-started-with-Cirq-and-Quantinuum-on-Azure-Quantum.ipynb): Jupyter notebook for getting started with Cirq and Quantinuum.
 - [Getting-started-with-Cirq-and-IonQ-on-Azure-Quantum.ipynb](./Getting-started-with-Cirq-and-IonQ-on-Azure-Quantum.ipynb): Jupyter notebook for getting started with Cirq and IonQ.